Pong420/google-tasks-desktop/README.md

 ### Known issue

 - Add time / repeat is not supported as API limitation
-- Tasks sorting type (My Oreder / Date) is not synced to the official platform (Web/App)
+- Tasks sorting type (My order / Date) is not synced to the official platform (Web/App)
 - The tasks that marked as completed through the official platform (Web/App) will not show in this application
-- The position of the task which marks as complete to incomplete will be different after refresh
+- The position of the task which marks as complete to incomplete may be different after refresh